marcoT0425/Charisma-Unicode-Full/README.md

 The next version (16.2) will be released tomorrow.
 I have improved many Unified Canadian Aboriginal Syllabics glyphs.
 There is a defect of the glyph [ᘠ] Canadian Syllabics Jji in the first version, so for the future version, I have fixed it already.

 This font is designed my marcotoa in FontForge.

+Charisma New SMP will be released in July 12th, 2025.